Close Menu

 Architectural Marvels

 Rouen is home to a treasure trove of architectural wonders.
 The Rouen Cathedral, with its towering spires and intricate details, is a must-see.
 Explore the Palais de Justice, a grand 15th-century building, and the Aître Saint-Maclou, a peaceful cloister dating back to the 15th century.
-(See Also: Best 2 Cities To Visit In Italy)
+(See Also: Italian Cities To Visit In Winter)

 Cultural Delights